High-density gas target at the LHCb experiment

 A study was carried out to find the best surface preparation to ensure flawless adhesion on the different materials of the cell.
 For the aluminum surfaces, it was found that the combination of \cern standard degreasing~\cite{EDMS_1390437} and the Ti pre-layer yielded an adhesion level 0 (very good) by the cross-hatch method (DIN EN ISO 2409).
 On the flexible Cu-Be2 surfaces of the wakefield suppressors, standard degreasing, followed by in-situ ion etching of the oxide layer (with Ar ions) and the Ti pre-layer proved to yield a flawless adhesion after mechanical cycling ($>100$ bending cycles).
 To minimize the manipulation of parts after coating, the coating was applied on pre-assemblies of half-cells, Fig.~\ref{fig:pedro1}c, including the aluminum plates, the Cu-Be2 wakefield suppressors, and the supports.
 The ion etching step was then applied to all parts.
 Figures \ref{fig:pedro1}a and b show the glow discharge for the ion etching and the aC deposition steps on an Al piece during optimization and calibration.

 Given their geometry, the half-cells assemblies were mounted on a shaft combining translation and rotation movements, Fig.~\ref{fig:pedro1}b, to obtain a thickness distribution of the aC film between 50\nm and 200\nm on all the surfaces.
-The coating parameters for the Ti and carbon layers, including the different longitudinal and angular positions of the cell, the Ar pressure, the discharge voltage and current, and the deposition time are summarized in Tab.~\ref{tab:pedro1} and Tab.~\ref{tab:pedro2}.
+The coating parameters for the Ti and carbon layers, including the different longitudinal and angular positions of the cell, the discharge power, voltage and current, and the deposition time, are summarized in Tab.~\ref{tab:pedro1} and Tab.~\ref{tab:pedro2}.
+The Ar pressure was kept constant at $1.2\times 10^{-1}$~Pa for all the positions.
 Figure~\ref{fig:pedro1}c shows a half cell before coating, Fig.~\ref{fig:pedro1}d and \ref{fig:pedro1}e after it.
 Measurements on witness samples yielded maximal SEY of 1.00 and 1.02.